 1 bottle good quality red wine

-We used Le Pommier’s Red Blend; a delicious blend of 59% Merlot, 29% Cabernet Sauvignon and 9% Petit Verdot.
+We used Le Pommier’s Red Blend; a delicious blend of Cabernet Franc and Merlot.

 In a medium saucepan, combine the water, sugar, cinnamon stick, cloves, bay leaves, vanilla pod, star anise and about 7 gratings of nutmeg.

 Bring to a boil, reduce heat, and simmer.

 Peel the orange or clementine and squeeze the juice into the simmering water.

 Place pieces of peel in the simmering water.
 Continue to simmer for 30 minutes, until thick and syrupy.